benchiong/whatsai-client/README.md

 </div>

 ### Key Features

 - Modern UI based on React/Mantine: sexy, simple and powerful 👠🪶💪
 - One-click installation, no complex scripts needed 🚀🚀🚀
 - Excellent extensibility, easily turn any Comfy Workflow into a WhatsAI Card 🪄🧙‍♂️✨

-### Swear Features
+### Lovely Features 🐾🐾

-* WebUI/ComfyUI dir auto management, just tell WhatsAI where you put them, the models will be added;
+- WebUI/ComfyUI dir auto management: Simply tell WhatsAI where you placed them, and it will automatically add the models.
-* CivitAI model downloader, with file hash, WhatsAI will download the info for you, make models very beautiful
+- CivitAI model downloader: With file hash, WhatsAI will fetch the information for you, making models look stunning.
-* No workflow things, one workflow can be translated to a card in  WhatsAI, it's very cool both for common user and workflow developer, once published, share everywhere;
-* Thanks ComfyUI, whatsAI's previewer is ready to use, no more other options;
+- Artwork viewer: Effortlessly view your generated results, from a list to detailed view, it’s simple and intuitive.
-* The Addons are very concept clear, LoRA/VAE/Contronet/UPScaler/Hypernet, and you can choose yourself very free, no need to figure out how it works,
+- Addons with clear concepts: LoRA/VAE/Contronet/UPScaler/Hypernet.
+Choose what you need with ease, no need to figure out how they work.
-* With the design of Comp, cards and addons are very Modular, with the design of Widget, backend can easily tell backend how to render, cool thing~
-* The cards pages already have SD1.x, SDXL, SD3 there, one click to generate, no more other work need, and more cards on the road, believe me!
-* Come on and have a try, even it's buggy, but it's a very good start!!
-* One more thing, WhatsAI is a client can be setup with one click, no terminal things at all, I almost forget it because I always think it's a feature everyone will agree, LoL!
-  [MacOS first version is ready, see realeas for detail]
+- Comp-based design: Cards and addons are highly modular.
+With the Widget design, the backend seamlessly communicates with the frontend on how to render.
+Cool, right?

 ![img pic](https://github.com/user-attachments/assets/bb3ad826-ff9a-4b0a-bf30-e5b82da9a9a6)

-# Early version here
-Lots of working is still undone, bugs a lot.
-Don't worry, I will fix them asap.
-Fighting!

-# Credits
+## Credits
 - ComfyUI - https://github.com/comfyanonymous/ComfyUI
 - CivitAI - https://github.com/civitai/civitai
 - WebUI   - https://github.com/AUTOMATIC1111/stable-diffusion-webui